 You can Find Parking Near the Trailheads

 During the warmer months, finding a parking space near the trailhead can be rare.
-In fact, finding a parking space in general may be challenging on the popular hikes.
+In fact, finding a parking space, in general, may be challenging on popular hikes.

 If you visit Hocking Hills in the winter it’s very easy to find a parking spot.

 Park visitors also need to be aware that some of the one-way hiking loops don’t start and end at the same exact point near the parking lot.

 The exit of the trail for some of the park areas may require you to walk farther to reach your vehicle.

 It took us a few minutes to figure out where our vehicle was parked after exiting the one-way trail for Rock House.
 Our vehicle wasn’t visible or near the parking lot near the exit.

 What to Wear for Hiking in Cold Weather